briandalindoro/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+*Adaptive- media break points allow to write css based on the size of the screen. responsive is fixed, fluid, adaptive combined together.
+No scrollbar.

 2. Describe what it means to be mobile first vs desktop first.
+*mobile first is creating a mobile phone layout first than a desktop layout. when using molbile first you must use min-width to create other larger layouts like tablet or desktop.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+*makes the default font size for your entire website 10px.

 4. How would you describe preprocessing to someone new to CSS?

+*it is a program that lets you generate css from its syntax.
+Preprocessors have more features than pure css allowing developers to work more efficently.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+*variables are my favorite because it gives my code organization.
+Mixins are still very new to me so I need more practice.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.